rtCamp/wp-menu-custom-fields/readme.txt

 == Description ==

-This plugin adds custom fields on menu item's edit interface of wp-admin.
+This plugin adds custom fields on the menu item's edit interface of wp-admin and supports only 1-level menu configuration.
 Below is the list of custom fields this plugin adds.

 - Custom text